 Given the fact that over 85% of Americans self-report drinking alcohol to some degree, the use of alcohol seems here to stay.
 It is readily available, legal, and served at celebrations, ceremonies, and at the dinner table.
 Some people become addicted to alcohol.
 In fact, nearly 15 million people over age 12 suffer from an alcohol use disorder (AUD), and over 400,000 of those are adolescents.
 How can you help yourself or someone you know who is struggling with an AUD?
 Inpatient treatment for alcoholism has a proven track record for positive long-term outcomes.
-If you are looking for Colorado inpatient rehab treatment, consider Mile High Recovery.
+If you are looking for Colorado inpatient rehab treatment, consider Mile High Recovery Center.

-At Mile High Recovery, our highly experienced, committed professionals provide evidence-based residential alcohol treatment.
+At Mile High Recovery Center, our highly experienced, committed professionals provide evidence-based residential alcohol treatment.
 If you or someone you care about wants to start the recovery journey, or simply receive guidance and the answers to some questions, reach out today to speak to one of our staff.
 Fill out this online form or just dial 303-268-2144.

 Do You Need Inpatient Treatment for Alcoholism?

 Inpatient alcoholism treatment is considered best practice in a number of specific situations.
 For example, you probably qualify for residential rehab if you:

 - Have experienced a prior relapse

 - Have the flexibility to commit to a residential program – including work, school, and other commitments

 - Have a dual diagnosis, which means you have a co-occurring mental health disorder

 - Are addicted to another substance in addition to alcohol